 After this, you'll need the files in this directory.

-Once you have those in your project, you'll see the Build - Debug
+Once you have those in your project, you'll see the Build - Debug and Serve - Debug in your debug tab, see

 the VSCode docs for more details on debugging.